-MiFID II requirements for clock-synchronization, as summarized in RTS-25, require firms and venues to timestamp events accurately relative to Coordinated Universal Time (UTC) and to an appropriate level of granularity depending on where a trade is executed and the gateway-to-gateway latency of the venue.
+MiFID II requirements for clock-synchronization, as summarised in Commission Delegated Regulation (EU) 2017/574 (best known as RTS-25), require firms and venues to timestamp events accurately relative to Coordinated Universal Time (UTC) and to an appropriate level of granularity.
 Specifically, Article 4 of RTS-25 states “Operators of trading venues and their members or participants shall establish a system of traceability to UTC.
 They shall be able to demonstrate traceability to UTC by documenting the system design, functioning and specifications.
 They shall be able to identify the exact point at which a timestamp is applied and demonstrate that the point within the system where the timestamp is applied remains consistent.
 Reviews of the compliance with this Regulation of the traceability system shall be conducted at least once a year.”
 ESMA/2015/1909 Section 3.1 further clarifies the use of UTC clock-synchronization for “reportable events”.

 Over the past several years we have worked with the leading venues, participants and market makers throughout the world to develop robust, cost effective and accurate methods to record the timing of electronic trading events.
 We have found that accurate and precise timestamps of electronic trading events are a critical first step in making sense of these events in terms of latency measurement, forensic investigation and surveillance of trading activity.